-The MIPMAL implementation approach Resits will be held at the end of the represents an innovative framework to provide a cohesive and enriching educational experience.
+represents an innovative framework to provide a cohesive and enriching educational experience.
 The model comprises two consecutive courses of two weeks each, followed by a week dedicated to the comprehensive assessment of both courses.
 A resit will provide students with the opportunity to be reassessed for a course they did not pass on their first attempt.
 This additional opportunity will allow the student to achieve a pass, ensuring that they meet the academic requirements of the course and can continue their studies.

-academic year to allow students time to thoroughly prepare and demonstrate their understanding of the course material.
+The MIPMAL implementation approach Resits will be held at the end of the academic year to allow students time thoroughly prepare demonstrate their understanding of the course material.
 Students may retake failed courses in the next academic year, with a maximum of four assessment attempts in total (twice per academic year).